SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 My curiosity only grew bigger over time, but leaned towards Physics.
 I frequently read articles from sites like IFuckingLoveScience (which turned out to be controversial) and Phys.org[^physorg].
 MinutePhysics, SciShow, PBS Space Time, and SmarterEveryday were some of my favorite channels to learn easier stuff.
 On breaks between classes, I studied Physics with my friends, discussing whether light was a particle or a wave, the Big Bang and the universe's expansion, and so on.

 I learned new things in classes for sure, but a lot seemed terribly simplified and sometimes contradictory.
-When I proved how Bohr's atomic model made no sense, I quickly became the guy that "asks more than what we need to know for the exams".
+When I proved how Bohr's atomic model made no sense, some of my 'friends' refused to include me in study session simply because I "confused them by asking more than what we need to know for the exams".

 ![A segment of a Reddit comment that reads: You know, for an 'O' level student your insight into these questions is remarkable.
 During my 'O' level days I didn't give a shit about covalent bonds, all I knew was that they shared electrons.
 I applaud you for your effort and curiousity!](../../src/assets/blogs/compliment.png)
 Thankfully, some thought otherwise.
 (Reddit)

-Once my tiny brain got stuck on quantum mechanics, engineering won over a significant portion of my interests.
+Once my tiny brain couldn't progress understanding quantum mechanics, I started leaning towards mechanical engineering.
 I participated in a nationwide engineering competition at 14, being one of two in our school to get through the written assessment and make it through the quarterfinals[^masmo].
 'Physics of the Impossible' by Michio Kaku became my most influential book - I learned that nothing was impossible if we tried hard enough.

 ![Iron man](https://i0.wp.com/scifiinterfaces.com/wp-content/uploads/2015/09/iron-drone.png?resize=768%2C320&ssl=1)